ern0/posixino/README.md

 Posixino is the re-implementation of the most important Arduino libraries for
-POSIX systems (Linux, BSD, Mac OS X).
+POSIX systems (Linux, BSD and Mac OS X).
 It makes possible to compile and run
 Arduino sketches on desktop computers without modifications.